 We will routinely make use robust diagnostic assessment, and routine assessment of whole school data throughout the academic year to ensure optimum progress and outcomes for all disadvantaged students.
+Assessments include both Summative and Formative assessments.

 All our intentions feed into a category of our school development plan and remain at the heart of our continuing journey for improvement.